Kabba

-Kabba is a city in Kogi State in mid west Nigeria.
+Kabba is a town in Kogi State in mid west Nigeria.
 It lies near the Osse River, at the intersection of roads from Lokoja, Okene, Ogidi, Ado-Ekiti, and Egbe.
 The town is about 295 kilometers away from Abuja.
 It is 511 kilometers from Lagos.

-Archbishop John Olorunfemi Onaiyekan, of the Roman Catholic Archdiocese of Abuja, based in Abuja, Nigeria, was born there, according to his Wikipedia article.
+Archbishop John Olorunfemi Onaiyekan, of the Roman Catholic Archdiocese of Abuja, based in Abuja, Nigeria, was born there.